-If an individual is selected for audit, specific documentation for the previous CPD year will normally be requested in May and the individual will be asked to submit within two weeks, using the online CPD diary's 'Submit portfolio for audit' function.
+When an individual's annual CPD record is selected for audit, documentation for the previous CPD year will be requested and the individual will be asked to submit within two weeks, using the online CPD diary's 'Submit portfolio for audit' function.

 Each audit submission will be allocated by the FPH CPD Administrator (under the guidance of the CPD Director) to a Regional CPD Adviser, CPD Adviser or CPD Auditor in a constituency (region/country, etc) other than that of the auditee.
-Owing to the nature of the records, the auditee's name will be known to the auditor, but all documentation will be dealt with in strict confidence and will be electronically deleted after the audit process has been completed.
-The auditor will review the documentation submitted using a standardised checklist form (see Appendix 6) which comprises both objective measures and free text.
+The auditor will review the documentation submitted using a standardised checklist form which comprises both objective measures and free text.

-The FPH CPD Administrator will use the completed checklist forms to compile an anonymised report for the CPD Advisers Committee, the Workforce Standing Committee and the FPH Board, reporting separately on the submissions and on any previous late and non-responders and previous 'unsatisfactory' assessments.
+The FPH CPD Administrator will use the completed checklist forms to compile an anonymised report for the CPD Advisers Committee, the Workforce Standing Committee and the FPH Board, reporting separately on the submissions and on any previous late and non-responders and previous assessments judged as unsatisfactory documentation.